-In our never ending quest for trading information we came across QuantData.us.
-After trying it out, were pretty impressed so here’s our Quant Data review.
+Quant Data Review: In our never-ending quest for trading information, we came across QuantData.us.
 As far as its competition goes, we’d say that it directly competes with Flowalgo, Cheddarflow, and Blackbox stocks.
 Those are all strong, popular applications that provide good information to trade with.
-However, Quant Data does many similar things; either in an equal or superior way, and your costs are lower.
+However, Quant Data does many similar things, either in an equal or superior way, and your costs are lower.
 As a result, QuantData comes out ahead.
 Let’s get into the meat and potatoes of our review.

 This is pretty standard.
-However, we’ve noticed that Quant Data shows more contracts than other services.
-This means that you see more of the options flow and get more of an overview of specific stocks.
+However, we’ve noticed that Quant shows more contracts than other services.
+This means you see more options flow and get an overview of specific stocks.
 Other services seem only to provide more of the larger orders.
-You can also filter it down, and just find the largest, or most unusual options flow, which I personally now use daily.
+You can filter it down and find the largest or most unusual options flow, which I use daily.

-In the lower-left corner of the dashboard, you’ll find the “Quant Alerts” which show you the bullish and bearish standouts/outliers of Quant Data’s proprietary algorithm that incorporates both fundamental and technical information.
-We’ve used these for some swings of a few days and found good success with them.
+In the lower-left corner of the dashboard, you’ll find the “Quant Alerts,” which show you the bullish and bearish standouts/outliers of Quant Data’s proprietary algorithm that incorporates fundamental and technical information.
+We’ve used these for a few days and found success with them.
 They’re a simple way to make a decision quickly for positions.
-Or identify where you may want to delve deeper into your own research.
+Or identify where you may want to delve deeper into your research.

-Our Quant Data review shows the lower right of the dashboard has news that is color coded for sentiment making it easier to understand.
-I think its among the easiest to read, out of all of your choices.
+Our Quant Data review shows the dashboard’s lower right has news color-coded for sentiment, making it easier to understand.
+I think it’s among the easiest to read out of all your choices.

 Historical Options Order Flow

 Our Quant Data review looks at historical options flow.
-The next screen shows the order flow which can be for a time period and if desired specific indexes or stocks.
+This screen shows the order flow, which can be for some time, and specific indexes or stocks if desired.
 You may want to change the picture.
 This has your username in the upper right.

-This is a pretty common page for the various other options trading tools available like Flowalgo and Cheddarflow.
-But it allows you to look at a stock and delve into the numbers and its performance.
-For example, were there a lot of TSLA calls, and how have they performed.
+This is a pretty common page for the various other options trading tools available, like Flowalgo and Cheddarflow.
+But it allows you to look at a stock and investigate the numbers and performance.
+For example, were there a lot of TSLA calls, and how have they performed?

 We found in our Quant Data review that this is the section that starts to shine.
 Because we’re trading on the news, the faster we have access to news, the better.
 And the speed at which QuantData supplies information seems to be faster than any other site we have used.

 News sources aren’t just written pieces but include video sources from live feeds.
 You can click and see the entire article or link to the video.
-If the main news window is left open, the site will update any new news stories automatically.
-Ao you don’t have to refresh the page; a great advantage.
+The site automatically updates any new news stories if the main news window is left open.
+Ao, you don’t have to refresh the page, which is a great advantage.

 Our Quant Data review of the next screen is wonderful for the fundamental investor.
 Quant Data provides daily stock reports for companies that Rifinitiv puts together.
 The quality of these reports is top-notch.
-Most companies will have reports produced daily with about 12 pages of different data.
+Most companies will produce reports daily with about 12 pages of different data.

 The pieces are in PDF format and can be downloaded or read by the viewer on the site.
-Each of the report sections has a large score to make the analysis of a company super easy.
-The main component of the report is the simple to read Average Score.
+Each report section has a large score to make the analysis of a company super easy.
+The main component of the report is the simple-to-read Average Score.

-The Average Score combines the quantitative analysis of six widely-used investment decision-making tools with their own derived scores: Earnings, Fundamental, Relative Valuation, Risk, Price Momentum, and Insider Trading.
-Rifinitiv also had their scores independently tested for accuracy and used a statistical analysis company Verus Analytics to backtest and provide a different weighting as an optimal factor blend; which is also included in the reports.
+The Average Score combines the quantitative analysis of six widely used investment decision-making tools with their derived scores: Earnings, Fundamental, Relative Valuation, Risk, Price Momentum, and Insider Trading.
+Rifinitiv also had their scores independently tested for accuracy.
+They used a statistical analysis company, Verus Analytics, to backtest and provide a different weighting as an optimal factor blend, also included in the reports.

-Besides the easy reading nature of the reports, you can also find information about other members of the sector, institutional holders, and the effects of their past actions, historical performance, estimate revisions, and various trends, among others.
+Besides the easy-reading nature of the reports, you can also find information about other members of the sector, institutional holders, and the effects of their past actions, historical performance, estimate revisions, and various trends, among others.
 The amount of data that is provided in these reports in such a concise way is fantastic.
-Nearly every stock and likely all that are of interest will have a new daily report provided; we only found a few that were missing for smaller companies.
+Nearly every stock and likely all that are of interest will have a new daily report provided; we only found a few missing for smaller companies.

 Charting, Gainers, and Losers

-The Charts section charts are relatively standard and straightforward to use; they’re built-in through TradingView.
-Therefore, they should be easy to manipulate if you have used that service’s tools before.
-The main chart shows the candlestick or bar chart patterns of a chosen company in the large left portion of the window.
+The Charts section charts are relatively standard and straightforward; they’re built-in through TradingView.
+Therefore, they should be easy to manipulate if you have used that service’s tools.
+The main chart shows a chosen company’s candlestick or bar chart patterns in the large left portion of the window.

-Over the bars or candlesticks that you chose, you can add several indicators, Parabolic SAR, several Rob Booker, Bollinger Bands, etc. There are approximately 90 to choose from.
-This isn’t different from other options information services.
-While the right-hand smaller window, you have three main choices; active, gainers, and losers.
+You can add several indicators over the bars or candlesticks you choose, such as Parabolic SAR, Rob Booker, Bollinger Bands, etc. There are approximately 90 to choose from.
+This isn’t different from other options for information services.
+You have three main choices in the right-hand smaller window: active, gainers, and losers.

-For each of these right-side choices, you can click on them and get a simple historical chart from 1 day to all available info.
-It should be noted in the Quant Data review that these are all 15 minute delayed charts.
-QuantData’s gain and loss charts are simple to read and easy to understand.
+For each right-side choice, you can click on them and get a simple historical chart from 1 day to all available info.
+It should be noted in the Quant Data review that these are all 15-minute delayed charts.
+QuantData’s gain and loss charts are simple to read and understand.